 As a student of Osteopathy I approach each individual with the wholistic perspective that you are a complex and dynamic system composed of multiple systems (muscular, nervous, digestive, vascular, lymphatic, etc).
 All are interrelated and any stress/change on one part of you will have an affect on the whole of you.

 One of the ways I work with people to optimize their joint health is through improving muscular contractile ability (i.e. getting muscles stronger) via strategic strength training and a tool called Muscle Activation Techniques (MAT).
 Founded and developed by Greg Roskopf, MAT is a biomechanically based process designed to evaluate and address muscular imbalances that may contribute to chronic pain or injury.
-By checking the range of motion of your joints and comparing symmetry left to right, I can test specific muscles for weakness and then treat through an application of precise forces.
+By checking the range of motion of your joints and comparing symmetry left to right, specific muscles can be tested for weakness and then treated through an application of precise forces.